naoshibaikyu/superbuddn/epilogues/incorrect5.md

 Scruffy Sad: I know, I know, it's bad for the environment and stuff.

-Naoshi Annoyed: Yeah, but I mean... it's a weird way to eat spaghetti.
+Naoshi Confused: Yeah, but I mean... it's a weird way to eat spaghetti.

 %

-Naoshi Annoyed: Your Honor, I hereby submit the following to the court:
+Naoshi: Your Honor, I hereby submit the following to the court:

 Naoshi Angry: Scruffy, what the actual FUCK?